 1. Bland foods

-Instead of letting your children binge on sugary snacks and drinks, you can opt for a healthier choice of foods such as:
+Instead of letting your children binge on sugary snacks and drinks, you can opt for a healthier choice of foods.
+So, how I can prevent from vomiting during journey in car or bus?
+Well, here’s a list of some healthy foods that might help in a sickness-free journey:

 plain snack bars